Darren Millar: Women's rights

 Millar has stated he is pro-life but that he "believes in freedom of choice and personal responsibility" and is "not a person who likes to impose [his] views on other people".

 Controversies

 Association with Yang Tuck Yoong

 Millar has faced criticism for his association with Yang Tuck Yoong, a senior pastor in the Pentecostal Cornerstone Community Church in Singapore who has described homosexuality as an "abomination" and a "sin".
 In 2013, Yoong said that homosexuality "is far more rampant, militant and organised than most of us actually believe".
 He also urged the church to "rise up and take a stand".

 Human rights campaigner Peter Tatchell expressed that Yang Tuck Yoong's views are "not compatible with humanitarian values".
 In 2019, Millar and his colleague Russell George were urged to cut their links with the Evan Roberts Institute due to its connection with Pastor Yang.
 Millar told the BBC: "No one should be discriminated against on the basis of their sexual orientation or religious beliefs."
-In 2019, Millar told the BBC he was no longer associated with Yang Tuck Yoong.
+In 2019, Millar told the BBC he did not share Yang Tuck Yoong's views.